whuwuteng/benchmark_ISPRS2021/README.md

 #### PSM net

 For PSM net, the code is base on Pytorch, the load method is same with the origin code.
-The model is on [GoogleDrive](https://drive.google.com/file/d/1RXYcpoBJimVUy7lxT1tNYWDh5IU_THPY/view?usp=sharing), the file can be directly load by the code.
+The model is on [GoogleDrive](https://drive.google.com/file/d/1RXYcpoBJimVUy7lxT1tNYWDh5IU_THPY/view?usp=sharing), the file can be directly loaded by the code.

 #### HRS net

 For HRS net, the code is base on Pytorch, the load method is same with the origin code.
-The model is on [GoogleDrive](https://drive.google.com/file/d/1_KG0_kWWdyL2vmYdgbiGc00mCjZbGaaV/view?usp=sharing),the file can be directly load by the code.
+The model is on [GoogleDrive](https://drive.google.com/file/d/1_KG0_kWWdyL2vmYdgbiGc00mCjZbGaaV/view?usp=sharing),the file can be directly loaded by the code.

 #### DeepPruner

 For DeepPruner, the code is base on Pytorch, the load method is same with the origin code.
-The model is on [GoogleDrive](https://drive.google.com/file/d/1_KG0_kWWdyL2vmYdgbiGc00mCjZbGaaV/view?usp=sharing), the file can be directly load by the code.
+The model is on [GoogleDrive](https://drive.google.com/file/d/1_KG0_kWWdyL2vmYdgbiGc00mCjZbGaaV/view?usp=sharing), the file can be directly loaded by the code.

 ### Evaluation result